Real Estate Investment in California- Beneficial or Detrimental?

-California is a massive state with diversified geography, from mountains to beaches and a diverse economy, including entertainment, technology, agriculture, manufacturing, health, and finance.
-Therefore, this Golden State is always bustling with people, with an ever-increasing population, lack of affordable housing, and a high living cost.
+California is a massive state with diversified geography, from mountains to beaches, and a diverse economy, including entertainment, technology, agriculture, manufacturing, health, and finance.
+Therefore, this Golden State is always bustling with people, with an ever-increasing population, a lack of affordable housing, and high living costs.

 You might be well aware that real estate in California is expensive.
 California’s typical home value stood at $624,977 in January 2021, showing an increase of 10.5% increase in prices from last year.
 Therefore, a vast majority of the residents in California are living on rent since affording a house is extremely expensive in the state.